Citizen Corps Program

-The Indiana Department of Homeland Security (IDHS) has identified Citizen Corps as a benefit to the State of Indiana, its communities, and the well-being of all Hoosiers.
-As the State of Indiana's central coordinating office for the service and volunteer sectors across the State, IDHS was chosen as the State of Indiana's Point of Contact for Citizen Corps efforts.
+The Indiana Department of Homeland Security (IDHS) has identified the Community Emergency Response Team (CERT) portion of the Citizen Corps Program as a benefit to the State of Indiana, its communities and the well-being of all Hoosiers.
+As the State of Indiana's central coordinating office for emergency management across the state, IDHS was chosen as the State of Indiana's point of contact for CERT efforts.

 The CERT program develops and trains teams in neighborhoods, workplaces and schools in basic disaster response skills, including fire suppression, urban search and rescue and medical operations.
 Administered by FEMA, the CERT program provides an opportunity for citizens to take an active role in local emergency preparedness.
 For more information, visit FEMA's CERT program page

 This toolkit was designed by IDHS to assist county emergency management agencies in recruiting citizens and keeping trained CERT members active.
 It contains customizable public outreach materials such as posters, public service announcements and press releases.